 Socrates did drink hemlock poison to defend his ideals, but poison kills slowly.
-So, perhaps he ran out of prophetic words because upon dying he reminded his protégé, "Crito, we owe a cock to Asclepius.
+So, perhaps he ran out of prophetic words, because upon dying he reminded his protégé, "Crito, we owe a cock to Asclepius.
 Pay it and do not neglect it."

-The European poisonous plant hemlock is a member of the carrot family, with delicate white bunches of flowers.
+Native to Europe and North Africa, Hemlock plants are resourceful and able to live in many environments, easily establishing themselves outside of their natural range.
 Eating just a handful of its leaves can be fatal.
 It is also poisonous to many animals, and can cause deformities in their offspring if it doesn't kill the mother.

-We live in Richmond, Virginia, not too far up river from where Europeans landed in the early 1600s.
+We live in Richmond, Virginia, not too far up river from where Europeans landed and founded Jamestown in the early 1600s.
 This photo of the Hemlock plant was taken along the James River, on Belle Isle in 2016.
 It is entirely possible that the Hemlock along the James River has been there for more than 400 years, and has become a naturalized part of the landscape.

 Four species of Hemlock trees are native to North America, while the other 5 are native to East Asia.
 The Eastern Hemlock grows up the Appalachians from Georgia into Canada, while the Western Hemlock grows up a small sliver hugging the Oregon coast into Canada.
 The two species of Hemlock on the East Coast are currently threatened by a non-native pest, sap-sucking pest.
 Read more in Hemlock, the Tree That's Going Extinct?